Spectroscopic Characterization of redMaPPer Galaxy Clusters with DESI

-We fit the model specified in \S \ref{sec:modeling} to the data sample selections defined in \S \ref{sec:data}.
-The results of this procedure for the fiducial samples are shown in Figure \ref{fig:vlos_dens_data_and_model_richness_bins}.
 Overall, we find the model accounts for the observed data for the majority of parameter space in line-of-sight velocity.
-The surplus of data with respect to the model on the far side of the cluster is driven by the fainter galaxies in the sample, as illustrated in Figure \ref{fig:v_los_dens_data_lum}.
+The excess of data with respect to the model on the far side of the cluster is driven by the fainter galaxies in the sample, as illustrated in Figure \ref{fig:v_los_dens_data_lum}.
 Our primary goal is the characterization of the Gaussian representing cluster galaxies, as well as the relative amplitudes of this model component and its counterpart of projected galaxies.
 Since the relative amplitudes of these components are relatively insensitive to the relatively few galaxies at the extreme ends of line-of-sight velocity, we proceed with this model for our analysis.

-Repeating the model fitting for samples with varying redshift and lower luminosity thresholds, as well as in bins of varying richness enables a determination of the amplitude of projection effects as a function of these variables.
-The fraction of putative \redmapper{} galaxies whose spectroscopic information indicates they are in fact likely in projection ranges from $\sim10$ to $\gtrsim 50$ per cent, with significant variation as a function of the relevant variables including richness, redshift, and luminosity.
+Repeating the model fitting for samples with varying redshift, lower luminosity, and richness enables a determination of the amplitude of projection effects as a function of these variables.
+The fraction of putative \redmapper{} galaxies whose spectroscopic information indicates they are likely in projection ranges from $\sim10$ to $\gtrsim 50$ per cent, with significant variation as a function of richness, redshift, and luminosity.

 In addition to the projection fraction $\fproj$ we constrain the richness bias $b_\lambda$.
 The latter represents the degree to which, on average, \redmapper{} richness is boosted for a given bin due to galaxies in projection; this quantity is smaller than $\fproj$ for any given bin because it accounts for the membership probability ($0 \leq \pmem \leq 1$) of each cluster galaxy.